-We are mailing this proxy statement and the enclosed proxy card to stockholders for the first time on or about November 14, 2000.
-In this mailing, we are including a copy of our 2000 Annual Report to Stockholders.
+We are mailing this proxy statement and the enclosed proxy card to stockholders for the first time on or about November , 2000.
+In this mailing, we are including a copy of our Annual Report on Form 10-K for the fiscal year ended June 30, 2000, as filed with the SEC, and our 2000 Annual Report to Stockholders.